Farid-Hamid-4/3D-parser-renderer/README.md

-# PPM Parser and Renderer
+# 3D Object Parser and Renderer

-A PPM parser written in C and Python script to run JavaScript code to render 3D image
+A 3D object parser in C and Python script to parse PPM files and transfer data to JavaScript, utilizing WebGL to render 3D object with textures, lighting effects, and material properties

 ## Acknowledgements
 University of Guelph CIS*2750 Software Systems Development & Integration project.